Randolph Churchill: Late 1950s

 Randolph introduced his father to Aristotle Onassis, on whose yacht Christina he was often to cruise, in January 1956.

 He set up a private company, "Country Bumpkins", to market his pamphlet "What I said about the Press" (in his speeches in 1953), which most newsagents refused to stock, and soon found himself involved in a libel case.
 He was carefully briefed on precise details both of facts and of the intricacies of the law.
 He was very quick-witted under cross-examination.
 His political opponent Michael Foot spoke on his behalf in court in October 1956, risking his own job on the Daily Herald.
 He was awarded £5,000 damages in 1958.
 His son writes that he had been "completely self-controlled".

-There is evidence that on a trip to the USA in this period, he fathered a daughter, Rhonda Noonan, in Oklahoma whom he placed for a closed adoption.
+There is evidence that on a trip to the US in this period, he fathered a daughter, Rhonda Noonan, in Oklahoma whom he placed for a closed adoption.
 Paternity has not been established since no biological relative will comment on the question or provide a DNA sample to establish a likely blood relationship.

 In January 1958 June filed for divorce from Randolph.
 He fell in love with Natalie Bevan when she called on him, a case of the 'thunderbolt' of sudden infatuation, witnessed by Patrick Kinross who was there at the time.
 She was accepted as his companion by the Churchill family, visiting Chartwell, Hyde Park Gate and the Christina.
 Although they became lovers in the late 1950s, Natalie remained married to her husband and never lived with Randolph.

 In November 1958 he gatecrashed a dinner in his father's honour at the British Embassy in Paris (Sir Winston was receiving the Croix de Liberation from Charles de Gaulle, now returned to power in France); to general relief his mother, with whom he had not spoken in two years, addressed him as "dear boy".